for Straker Classics 1984

-Penny Straker: “Mom created Song of Norway Pullover, after designing the original - the cardigan - of what grew into a trilogy when it included a child’s cardigan.
-In the late ‘70s, I had spent a few years of knitting time indulging in and experimenting with the amazing slipstitch patterns.
-Mom, too, then got caught up with their beauty, versatility and the opportunity to work with several colors in one piece without carrying yarn behind every stitch!
+Penny Straker: “Mom created Song of Norway Pullover, after designing the original - the Song of Norway cardigan - of what grew into a trilogy including the Child’s Song of Norway cardigan.
+In the late ‘70s, I had spent knitting time indulging in and experimenting with the amazing slipstitch patterns.
+Mom, too, got caught up with their beauty, versatility and the lovely opportunity to work with several colors in one piece without carrying yarn behind every stitch!
 Slipstitch knitting is addictive…

 “The low, well-rounded crewneck is becoming to all - the operative word is ‘low’.
 Crew necks, to my liking, must be low – low enough to reveal the grace of the neckline and to allow for layering.
 The set-in-sleeve is impeccably tailored with a nicely proportioned repeat of the lightly textured Nordic Stripe just above the cuffs.

-“Choose the main color first, keeping in mind your eye color and skin tone; then think about subtle color ways versus bold color ways.
-Then it’s time to choose the hues to complement your main color.
-With the B&W image you are on your own so pull out colors that attract you and work with your main color.
+“Choose the main color, then think about subtle colorways versus bold colorways.
+Then it’s time to choose hues to complement your main color.
+With the B&W image you’re on your own so pull out colors that attract you and work with your main color.
 Eliminate and add colors until your palette is just right.

-“Main colors can be neutral – a light silver gray heather or a dark gray, for example – or your favorite color which will invariably work well with the mainstays in your wardrobe.
-But always think about light, medium and dark shades, for even in a subtle color way, there must be some tonal distinctions.”
+“Main colors can be neutral – a light silver gray heather or a dark gray, for example – or your favorite color which will invariably work well with mainstays in your wardrobe or his.
+But always think about light, medium and dark shades, for, even in a subtle colorway, there must be tonal distinctions.”

 For support questions, please email email@example.com instead for faster response.